onweru/twinleaf/content/_index.md

 title = "Twin Leaf Properties"
 [about]
 description = """
-Twin Leaf Properties was founded in 2018 to help people overcome challenges with homes and properties.

-Over the last 5 years, we've helped dozens of home owners, real estate agents and investors transform troublesome properties into beacons of light that preserve and uplift the surrounding community.
+Twin Leaf Properties was founded in 2018 to help people transform troublesome properties into beacons of light.
+Over the last 5 years, we've helped dozens of homeowners, real estate agents and investors achieve their goals and leave a positive impact on the surrounding community.

 We've expanded from our roots in the Bay Area to provide solutions for homeowners across Northern California - from San Francisco to Sacramento.

-We believe in building long-term relationships based on trust.
+Our core values guide our approach to doing business and we believe in building long-term relationships based on trust.
 """
 [[projects]]
 title = "Hayward"